Tuesday, March 1, 2022

 I wanted him to say, “No, I never gamble,” but at the same time I was impressed because he admitted that he did.

-When Scott contradicted himself, I began to understand the difference between surface openness and genuine openness.
+When he contradicted himself, I began to understand the difference between surface openness and genuine openness.
 Genuine openness involves accuracy, not merely the truth as the speaker perceives it.
-Within several days’ time, Scott stated that he’d had girlfriends before “sometimes,” that he’d been a boyfriend before, and that he’d never had a girlfriend before.
-I confronted him with his inconsistency, and Scott explained, “I forget my girlfriends after they’re gone.”
+Within several days’ time, he stated that he’d had girlfriends before “sometimes,” that he’d been a boyfriend before, and that he’d never had a girlfriend before.
+I confronted him with his inconsistency, and he explained, “I forget my girlfriends after they’re gone.”

 “So I suppose you’ll forget me after we break up?”
 I said.

-“You’ll be glad I did, because if not, I’d be calling you up after you were married,” Scott replied.
-Surface openness stated that Scott had no intention of marrying me, while genuine openness was lacking because he was not accurate about his past relationships.
+“You’ll be glad I did, because if not, I’d be calling you up after you were married,” he replied.
+Surface openness stated that this guy had no intention of marrying me, while genuine openness was lacking because he was not accurate about his past relationships.

 I could not understand why a man would purposely forget an experience that he could learn from, no matter how painful it was.
 If a man reinvents his past to fit the situation, his girlfriend will know he is not truly open.
 Systematic forgetfulness conflicts with genuine openness.

 A man who is genuinely open must be consistent, even in the words conveying his emotions.
-Scott confused me with impetuous words which he later took back.
+My boyfriend confused me with impetuous words which he later took back.
 How could I know what he really meant?
-The first time we waded in the ocean, I requested, “Tell me about your family again.”
-Scott surprised me by saying, “I hate my family.
+The first time we waded in the ocean, I requested, “Tell me about your family again.” he surprised me by saying, “I hate my family.
 My mom’s favorite son died, and now they all retreat into their own worlds.”

 I couldn’t believe he meant what he said, because I thought he got along well with his family.
 I knew he was hurting inside, but surely he exaggerated when he said he hated them.
-The next day, Scott told me, “I don’t really hate my family.”
-Surface openness revealed that Scott struggled with his family’s grief over his brother’s death, but if he had been genuinely open, he would have said that he still loved them.
+The next day, he told me, “I don’t really hate my family.”
+Surface openness revealed that my boyfriend struggled with his family’s grief over his brother’s death, but if he had been genuinely open, he would have said that he still loved them.

-I wanted to be Scott’s girlfriend for as long as possible in order to learn from the experience.
-Though we had many exciting times, eating out, walking on the beach, and going to movies, I value that relationship most for what Scott taught me about openness.
+I wanted to be this guy's girlfriend for as long as possible in order to learn from the experience.
+Though we had many exciting times: eating out, walking on the beach, and going to movies, I value that relationship most for what he taught me about openness.
 True, he appeared to be open at least on the surface, but I found I could not continue dating him when I realized he was not genuinely open.

 "SPEAK YE EVERY MAN THE TRUTH TO HIS NEIGHBOUR."